 What is psychotherapy?
 Psychotherapy (also called “therapy" or "counseling") can vary in terms approach, frequency, and duration.
 It usually involves meeting on a consistent basis during which we discuss the issues affecting your life.
 We explore these ideas while considering both present and past influences.
 While there are cognitive and behavioral components, much of what is therapeutic takes place on deeper emotional and relational levels.

 When should I see a therapist?
-If you are not satisfied with your life and wish that you could be living more happily, successfully, or freely, then therapy will likely be helpful for you.
-Anxiety, depression, anger, fear, loneliness, relationship problems, and substance use are a few of the many reasons that people decide to consult a therapist.
+If you are not fully satisfied with your life and wish that you could be living more happily, successfully, or freely, then therapy will likely be helpful for you.
+Anxiety, depression, work/career stress, anger, fear, loneliness, relationship problems, and substance use are a few of the many reasons that people decide to consult a therapist.

 Does what is bothering me require professional help?
 Many people believe that they need to be suffering from “mental illness” or serious psychological problems in order for therapy to be appropriate.
 This is not the case.
 Those with less severe issues often greatly benefit from therapy because their existing psychological strengths allow them to make more rapid and substantial changes.
 For instance, simply dealing with the every day stressors of life can be a valid reason to seek help from a licensed therapist.